 The proof of its popularity is in the numbers.
 Market leader Oatly has upped its production by 1,250% to meet the demand for the product.
 The Swedish oat milk maker is even building a new factory as it attempts to keep up with the success it has seen since it started selling in the United States.
 According to Oatly’s communications and public affairs lead, a lot of people first tried Oatly in coffee shops, building up a demand well before the company launched the milk in grocery stores in 2018.

+Milk can be transported in milk cans or bulk tankers, which should be suitable for effective cleaning and sanitization.
+The temperature range of a refrigerated trailer (used for transport) is -20 degrees to 70 degrees Fahrenheit.
 But what about oat milk makes it so popular?
 Let’s take a look at what exactly this dairy alternative has to offer.

 The Nutritious Facts Of Oat Milk